-Dates can be expressed in the format YYYYMMDD or YYYYMMDDHHMMSS.
-If the argument begins with a + or -, it is interpreted as an offset from the present time.
-For convenience, if such an offset is followed by one of the suffixes y, mo, w, d, h, or mi, then the offset is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
+The argument can be followed by '+' or '-' and an offset from the given time.
+The literal now can be omitted before an offset.
+The offset can be followed by one of the suffixes 'y', 'mo', 'w', 'd', 'h', or 'mi', so that it is computed in years (defined as 365 24-hour days, ignoring leap years), months (defined as 30 24-hour days), weeks, days, hours, or minutes, respectively.
 Without a suffix, the offset is computed in seconds.

-To explicitly prevent a date from being set, use none or never.
+To unset a date, use none or never.

+-P date/offset

-- -P date/offset This option sets the date on which a key is to be published to the zone.
+This option sets the date on which a key is to be published to the zone.
 After that date, the key is included in the zone but is not used to sign it.
-If not set, and if the -G option has not been used, the default is the current date. - -P sync date/offset This option sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone.
+If not set, and if the -G option has not been used, the default is the current date.

+-P sync date/offset

+This option sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone.

+-A date/offset

-- -A date/offset This option sets the date on which the key is to be activated.
+This option sets the date on which the key is to be activated.
 After that date, the key is included in the zone and used to sign it.
 If not set, and if the -G option has not been used, the default is the current date.
-If set, and -P is not set, the publication date is set to the activation date minus the prepublication interval. - -R date/offset This option sets the date on which the key is to be revoked.
+If set, and -P is not set, the publication date is set to the activation date minus the prepublication interval.

+-R date/offset

+This option sets the date on which the key is to be revoked.
 After that date, the key is flagged as revoked.
+It is included in the zone and is used to sign it.

+-I date/offset

-It is included in the zone and is used to sign it. - -I date/offset This option sets the date on which the key is to be retired.
-After that date, the key is still included in the zone, but it is not used to sign it. - -D date/offset This option sets the date on which the key is to be deleted.
+This option sets the date on which the key is to be retired.
+After that date, the key is still included in the zone, but it is not used to sign it.

+-D date/offset

+This option sets the date on which the key is to be deleted.
 After that date, the key is no longer included in the zone.
-(However, it may remain in the key repository.) - -D sync date/offset This option sets the date on which the CDS and CDNSKEY records that match this key are to be deleted. - -i interval This option sets the prepublication interval for a key.
+(However, it may remain in the key repository.)

+-D sync date/offset

+This option sets the date on which the CDS and CDNSKEY records that match this key are to be deleted.

+This option sets the prepublication interval for a key.
 If set, then the publication and activation dates must be separated by at least this much time.
 If the activation date is specified but the publication date is not, the publication date defaults to this much time before the activation date; conversely, if the publication date is specified but not the activation date, activation is set to this much time after publication.